SocialHackersCodeSchool/beautifulcurriculum/README.md

 Technically, the back end for the curriculum should only rely on the raw Markdown files in Github with all changes only made in CSS.
 Navigation structure for the BC should also follow the same struction as on Github e.g. *beautifulcurriculum.com/HTML-CSS/Week1/README.md* equates to *github.com/HTML-CSS/Week1/README.md*.

 ## How does this work?
 Using the GitHub API the website queries the root repositiories of all of the included modules.
 When the user clicks on a link it will attempt to load the file requested.
 If the file is a Markdown file then it was convert the markdown into HTML tags and load them in the window.
+If the file is a directory then at the moment it will fail.
+In the future graceful handling of dictories is required.

+This project used react and node.

 ## How can you help?
 I'll try to keep the issues tab open with ongoing bugs and improvements.
 If you know Design, then please help me.
 Please.